Prototyping Form, Fall 2016, Instructor: Ayako Takase

 - developing their brain, which can be enhanced with movement through space

 The following were three major criteria parents looked for in toys they bought for their children:

 - ability to be stored

-I want to design a safe and durable wheeled ride-on toy that will physically engage and be powered by the user (age 3-6).
-As parents are the deciding factor in purchasing new toys, I want the aesthetics of my ride-on to appeal primarily to parents.
+I wanted to design a safe and durable wheeled ride-on toy that would physically engage and be powered by the user (age 3-6).
+As parents are the deciding factor in purchasing new toys, I wanted the aesthetics of my ride-on to appeal primarily to parents.